Adding Alt Text

 Describe the Image’s Content

 - Describe what is in the image and focus on its essential elements.
-It may help to think about how you would describe it to a group of people during a presentation.
+It may be helpful to consider how you would describe it to a group of people during a presentation.

 - Example: For an image of a bar chart showing student grades, use “Bar chart depicting average student grades by subject.”